 It’s a custom-made tooth cover to restore a tooth’s function, so you eat and speak normally.

 You may need a crown due to a damaged tooth from tooth decay or trauma or are undergoing a root canal or dental implant.
+In some cases, you may even need emergency dental crowns.

 Another type of crown is a traditional crown, which is expertly made in an outside dental lab and is available in metal or porcelain materials.
+You may also need to undergo a root canal surgery along with dental crown.

 While dental crowns are made using an in-office system or an outside lab, the basic process is similar.